gilesbowkett/BuscandoElViento/readme.md

 buscando el viento
 ==================

-buscando el viento is a search gem for PostgreSQL and Rails 3.
+buscando el viento is a search migrations gem for PostgreSQL and Rails 3.
 It enables full-text searching by automating the process of creating appropriate migrations, and is largely based on Xavier Shay's PeepCode video on Postgres.

 http://peepcode.com/products/postgresql